-Edge machine learning refers to the ability of an embedded system to perform complex and data intensive calculations locally.
+Edge Machine learning refers to the ability of an embedded system to perform complex and data intensive calculations locally.
 It is an alternative to cloud computing.
-The Nvidia Jetson TX2 removes the need of transferring data to a cloud and can be optimized for local, real-time processing.
+The Nvidia Jetson TX2 removes the need for transferring data to a cloud and can be optimized for local, real-time processing.

 What are the features of Nvidia’s Jetson TX2 and areas where it has improved over the TX1?

 The biggest change from the TX1 is that the TX2’s GPU is based on Nvidia’s Pascal architecture.
 This architecture uses a new manufacturing process that makes it possible to fit in more transistors.
-The new Pascal architecture is based on the 14nm FinFET node process.
-At the risk of over-simplifying the intricate structure, fin field-effect transistors (FinFETs), due to their structure, are essentially better at current control.
-This allows manufacturers to pack more processing capabilities in a smaller form factor while simultaneously reducing power consumption.
+The new Pascal architecture involves the 14nm FinFET node process.
+At the risk of over-simplifying the complex structure, fin field-effect transistors (FinFETs), due to their structure, are essentially better at current control.
+This property allows manufacturers to pack more processing capabilities in a smaller form factor while simultaneously reducing power consumption.

 CPU and RAM

-The CPU is comprised of a quad core A57 with a dual-core Denver 2.0 for high performance single threaded functions.
-The TX1 had an A53 along with the A57 but the A53 couldn’t be used.
+The CPU comprises a quad core A57 with a dual-core Denver 2.0 for high performance single threaded functions.
+The TX1 had an A53 along with the A57, but the A53 was unusable.

-The RAM has been doubled by using four 32-bit channels as opposed to the four 16-bit channels used in the TX1.
+The RAM has been doubled by using four 32-bit channels as opposed to the four 16-bit channels of the TX1.
 Thus the 8GB low-power DDR4 memory also brings with it a higher bandwidth making the TX2 one of the fastest development boards out there.

 Display and Camera interface

-There are quite a few display options to choose from.
+There are quite a few display options that users can choose.
 The two DSI ports for high-speed serial connection between a display module and the processor have been carried forward from the TX1.
 The HDMI 2.0 port and Embedded DisplayPort (eDP) have also been continued.
 The only difference is the addition of a v1.2 DisplayPort for external display.

 Onboard storage has been doubled with the TX2 now featuring a 32GB eMMC storage.
 The Embedded MultiMediaCard (eMMC) storage is a cheap yet robust storage solution.
 However, like an SD card, it is not as fast or equipped as a full-fledged SSD.
 But don’t worry, there is an SATA interface available to expand the storage if you’d like to.

-In terms of physical dimensions, the form factor of the TX1 has been continued in the newer iteration.
-It should be noted that the development board is larger than the actual TX2 board.
+Regarding physical dimensions, the form factor of the TX1 has been continued in the newer iteration.
+Note that the development board is larger than the actual TX2 board.
 The standalone TX2 module is roughly the size of a credit card (50mm x 87mm).
-But the development board looks like what a traditional motherboard would look like.
+But the development board looks like a traditional motherboard.

 Let’s talk about performance